 Two Northrop F-5E and 2 Northrop F-5F deployed to Talavera AB in order to exercise with the Spanish Ala 23 CASA/Northrop F-5B+s for exercise "Navimaes 06" between July 24th and 28th, 2006.

 The 2008 edition of "Atlas" exercise started on May 26th; two

 Northrop F-5E III and one F-5F III went to Talavera la Real,

 their pilots coming from both Squadrons Chahine and Borak.
 These aircrafts operated with and

 against CASA/Northrop F-5M, Dassault Mirage F.1 and McDonnell EF-18.

-Talavera la Real AB was visited again for another edition when 4 Tigers took part to the exercise from November 21st till 25th 2011, while 4 Northrop F-5E (together with Mirage F.1s) went in June 2012 to Talavera AB.
+Talavera la Real AB was visited again for another edition when 4 Tigers took part to the exercise from November 21st till 25th 2011, while 4 Northrop F-5E (together with Mirage F.1s) went between the 4th and 8th June 2012 to Talavera AB.

 African Eagle" and "Ardent Eagle" exercises are held with USAF and US Marines units.

 with the USAF started in 1986, when the 525th Fighter Squadron, USAF,